 In 2005, Azimuth founded the Expanse Movement Arts Festival, led by Amber Borotsik and Murray Utas.
 Its original inspiration was to create movement for a small space, The Living Room Playhouse.
 It has since expanded beyond that definition and now provides a platform for creators of contemporary, body-based performance, and engages in outreach activities that bring the benefits of movement to other organizations.
 In 2015, Expanse became a founding festival of The Chinook Series, a festival of small festivals that runs in the dead of winter.
 This allowed Expanse to stretch out over 10 days and to intersect with more artists, audiences and performance genres.

-Under new leadership, Azimuth continues its quest to be an essential contributor to its community by creating new work that weaves refined and relevant questions for today’s society into stimulating artistic tapestries, assisting artists doing interesting and under-supported work, forming new partnerships, and engaging in meaningful ways with other communities.
+Under the leadership of Vanessa Sabourin and Kristi Hansen, Azimuth continued its quest to be an essential contributor to its community by creating new work that weaves refined and relevant questions for today’s society into stimulating artistic tapestries, assisting artists doing interesting and under-supported work, forming new partnerships, and engaging in meaningful ways with other communities.